CWZ123HHS/BRG-27-ISEA/README.md

 There are a few types of virtualisation tools, such as VMware Workstation and VirtualBox:

 VMware Workstation provides more features as compared to VirtualBox and higher performance.
 VirtualBox, free and open source, supports Windows, Linux, macOS, Solaris.

 After completing this lab, I would say that although I have gotten some hands-on experience in using Ubuntu, my level of understanding and skills are still not up to the standard of where I can say I am confident to using it.
 I will require more practice and studying in this field to be more familiarised with it.

 GitHub Usage

+GitHub is a cloud-based platform that enables the developers to store, manage, collaborate on code and other projects.
+In addition, it can also be used as a place to store notes.
+In GitHub, I have created a public repository that allows anyone to access it.

 ===========================================================================================